rerobots/docs/pages/hardshare/intro.md

 including advertising that the robot is available, creating SSH tunnels to a local container, and enforcing constraints like input filters.

-When you create a workspace deployment, you become the owner and can make adminstrative decisions.
+When you create a deployment, you become the owner and can make adminstrative decisions.

 Remote users do not necessarily have rerobots accounts.
 The kinds of access that